michel-leonard/C-Quadratic-Sieve/README.md

 There is a struct inside the **qs_sheet** (or manager) called **mem** :
 - it holds the  **base** entry point of the malloced memory
 - it holds a **now** void* pointer which represent the current available memory
-- this project only passes the memory to **assert**, no additional error handlers are used

 **qs_sheet** holds 2 AVL tree manager :
 - one to store the relations